Purplewells/PestAndDiseaseAlert/Project Brief.md

 - An acknowledgement SMS is sent automatically.
 - The React dashboard reflects updates in real-time.
 Officers can respond through the UI, and personalised advisories are sent via SMS.
----

-## 📘 User Stories – AgriAlert: USSD/SMS-Based Pest & Disease Reporting System
+## 11. 📘 User Stories
----

-## 👨🏾‍🌾 Farmers (End Users)
+### 👨🏾‍🌾 Farmers (End Users)

 1. **USSD Access**
-   As a farmer, I want to dial a short USSD code, so that I can report pest or disease issues from my basic mobile phone without internet access.
+   As a farmer, I want to dial a short USSD code, so that I can report pest or disease issues from my basic phone without internet access.
 2. **SMS-Based Reporting**
    As a farmer, I want to send an SMS with a report, so that I can easily report issues in case I can’t use USSD.
 3. **Multi-Language Support**